TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_pins.md

 <div class="datatable-end"></div>

 Other pin numbers.
 Either name can be used in the firmware (config.g).
+If the pins aren't in the table (due to not having a special name), then the pin itself can be used in the form of PA0, PA.0, PA_0, A0, A.0 or A_0.

 <div class="datatable-begin"></div>